Omaar-Atef/Examination-System/README.md

 # Examify: Examination System

-Examify is a comprehensive examination system developed using C# and WinForms, leveraging Entity Framework for data management.
-This application facilitates the creation, management, and grading of exams, providing a user-friendly interface for both administrators and students.
+An educational examination system crafted using C# and WinForms, powered by Entity Framework for efficient data management.
+Simplify exam creation, management, and grading processes while ensuring a user-friendly experience for both administrators and students.

 ## Features
 - Create and manage exams with ease.